🏡 Step 1 • Get your baseline score

 📋 What We’re Asking:

 Water heating is usually the 2nd largest energy expense.
-Moving to a Heat Pump Water Heater can reduce this cost by 70%.
+Moving to a Heat Pump Water Heater can reduce this cost substantially in many homes.

-🪟 Part 1G: Windows – Solar Gain & Radiation
+🪟 Part 1H: Windows – Area, Panes & Radiation

 📋 What You’ll Enter:

 Windows are the "zippers" of your thermal coat.
-They are major sources of radiant heat gain.
+They can be major sources of heat loss, comfort problems, and radiant heat gain.

 📋 What We’re Asking:

-• System size (kW) or number of panels
+• System size or annual production if known

 🚀 Ready to generate your score?